samumantha/research-software-engineering/presentation_PDC25.md

 ## What we did not talk about but is important

 - Containers (operating system and tools within one file)

-- automated testing
+- Automated testing

-- modular code development
+- Modular code development

 -> Come to [CodeRefinery workshop](https://coderefinery.github.io/2025-09-09-workshop/) or [read materials](https://coderefinery.org/lessons/#lessons-that-we-teach-in-our-tools-workshops)!